 Radium Hot Springs East Kootenay British Columbia Canada 1950s Real Photo Postcard

 Radium Hot Springs, situated at the western gateway to Kootenay National Park in British Columbia, has been a significant site for centuries, with its mineral-rich waters utilized by Indigenous peoples long before European settlement.
 Commercial development began in the early 20th century, capitalizing on the springs' purported therapeutic properties.
-The name Radium was adopted to highlight the trace amounts of radon gas found in the water, reflecting a period when radium and its associated properties were highly publicized and marketed for health benefits.
+The name "Radium" was adopted to highlight the trace amounts of radon gas found in the water, reflecting a period when radium and its associated properties were highly publicized and marketed for health benefits.
 The prominent buildings visible represent the main bathhouse complex and associated facilities, designed to accommodate a growing number of visitors.

 Real Photo PostcardRPPCRadium Hot SpringsCranbrook British ColumbiaCranbrook BCDonaldson StudioVintage cars automobilesMountain landscape sceneryHot Springs resortOliver's buildingCanadian tourism travelBritish Columbia Canada